 Testing for Dry Eye Disease

 Dr. Baker can do tests to see if your eyes are making enough tears.
 If the tests show you have dry eye, she can recommend treatment.
-One or more of the following test may be completed to determine if you have developed Dry Eye Disease:
+One or more of the following tests may be completed to determine if you have developed Dry Eye Disease:

 Your eye specialist can determine if your eyes are producing enough tears with a Schirmer test as well.
 To numb your eye, your eye specialist will administer eye drops.
 They will ask you to close your eyes for five minutes after placing a tiny piece of paper on the edge of your eyelid.
 Your doctor will check the paper’s moisture content (wetness) after 5 minutes.